ReComplexed/EpidemicDL/README.md

 Downloader for all Epidemic Sound Titles

 This Zsh Script can be used to Download Infinite 128 kb/s MP3 Files of Epidemic Sound Titles, with stems, without a limit.
 ### NOTE: You can still get copyright striked if you don't pay for a license  for all the channels where you use the Music at epidemicsound.com.
-This is for personal use only.
+This is for educational purpose only.

 The Android Version only has some slight changes so that it will run on Termux without issues.